rezmond/images_sort/README.md

               Report was existed in: /path/to/src/dir/report.txt

    - [X] Add count of each moving group in the move report
-   - [ ] May be.
-Add flags to skip some of step in previous section
    - [ ] Update the script help
    - [ ] Case for images without exif data, but with file name like "20200429_*.jpg"
    - [X] Introduce the `mvc` folder